 January is National Braille Literacy Month.
-It is estimated that 700,000 Americans younger than 21 are blind or have serious vision problems, even when wearing glasses.
+It is estimated that 700,000 Americans younger than 21 are blind or have serious vision barriers.
 Braille uses a code of up to six dots to facilitate reading and writing.
 The word “Braille” stems from Louis Braille who became blind from an accident at the age of three.
 ETA compiled Workplace Resources for the Blind

 on WorkforceGPS to help increase awareness as well as other inclusion ideas for people who are blind or visually impaired.